iwonderwhothisis/rt_fmri_ui/DOCUMENTATION.md

 ### c-Brain Lab Laptop

 On the c-Brain lab laptop a shell alias is already configured.
-Simply open a terminal and type:
+Open a terminal and type:

 ```bash
 nfb